niekveldhuis/compass/chapters/2_4_Data_Acquisition_ORACC.md

 #### 2.4.6.1 Phrasal Semantic Units (Compound Verbs, etc.)

-In addition to words, [ORACC](http://oracc.org) recognizes Phrasal Semantic Units (PSUs), including idiomatic expressions, (Sumerian) Compound Verbs, multi-word proper nouns, etc. A PSU consists of multiple words, which are each lemmatized independently but are also indexed as a compound (and listed in the glossary).
+In addition to words, [ORACC](http://oracc.org) recognizes Phrasal Semantic Units ([PSU](http://oracc.museum.upenn.edu/doc/help/lemmatising/psus/index.html)s), including idiomatic expressions, (Sumerian) Compound Verbs, multi-word proper nouns, etc. A PSU consists of multiple words, which are each lemmatized independently but are also indexed as a compound (and listed in the glossary).

 In the JSON text edition files the PSUs are listed at the end under the node `linkbase` with references to where the expression appears in the text.

 #### 2.4.6.2 Broken Lines

 [ORACC](http://oracc.org) editions include information such as "10 lines broken", or "rest of column missing".
-Such comments may follow a restricted vocabulary and are preserved in `d` (Discontinuity) nodes.
+There is a restricted vocabulary for such annotations, preserved in `d` (Discontinuity) nodes.
 The information is found in four fields, named `strict`, `extent`, `scope` and `state`.
 The field `strict` has the value `"1"`(a string) if the remark follows the restricted vocabulary (if `"0"`, it may contain all kinds of unstructured information, for instance about joins).
 A typical node looks like this:

 ```JSON
 {